awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongoDB_app/Readme.md

 + **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS SDK for Java APIs).

 #### MongoDBService class
 The **MongoDBService** class uses the Mongo Java API to interact with the **items** collection.
 It adds new items, updates items, and perform queries.
 The following Java code represents the **MongoDBService** class.
+Make sure that you specify the complete URL to the EC2 instance that is hosting your MongoDB instance for the **mongoUri** variable.

     package com.example.services;